SySS-Research/hashcathelper/README.md

 ### Subcommand "db"

 Use this subcommand to interact with the database.
-Results from the `analytics` subcommand command can be submitted and collected in a database.
+Results from the `analytics` subcommand can be submitted and collected in a database.
 This enables us to view statistics for each entry, for example how they compare to other customers.
 We can now say: 57% of all passwords could be cracked, which puts you in the bottom 20th percentile.